shiba-jp/Orange4Asm/README.md

 This is a Japanese page, but there is an assembler image, so if you don't understand Japanese, you can still download it.

 [GUI version of cross assembler](http://www.picosoft.co.jp/ORANGE-4/index.html)

+## Original Assembler

+Under the tools/assembler directory, you will find the original assembler created by LibreOffice Calc.
+When you type neamock, you can get real-time confirmation of the address number and a description of neamock.
+At the same time, it can also check for incorrect neamock, incorrect Opecode, incorrect Operand, and program area overflow.
+For details, please refer to README (currently under construction).